and how The M'hencha Company a small but perfectly formed Artisan Home Bakery in The Cotswolds came to be:

 2016 was another special year when I was awarded the Great Taste VIP award sponsored by Woman and Home Magazine.
 The Award is given in recognition of smaller producers who will go that extra mile to create something special.

 What's next?
 There's a long way to go on the M'hencha front, I'd guestimate probably 99% of people still haven't heard of M'hencha, tasted it or even know what it is....so I think its going to take me a while to spread the love of M'hencha.
-If you're already a fan, thank you for your appreciation hopefully you're a subscriber and are enjoy your quarterly offer and if you're not its time to take the plunge....and just to chivvy you along enter NEW18 at the checkout for an introductory 10% off. shop now then enjoy!
+If you're already a fan, thank you for your appreciation hopefully you're a subscriber to the M’hencha Appreciation Society and are enjoying your quarterly offer and if you're not its time to take the plunge....and just to chivvy you along enter NEW19 at the checkout for an introductory 15% off. shop now then enjoy!